Nickelodeon in amusement parks: Attractions

 Below is a list of all of the attractions at Nickelodeon themed areas around the world.
 The dates shown in the columns refer to the opening and closing dates for the ride under that name.
 It does not mean that the ride was closed and/or removed.

 Shows and Events

 Some Nickelodeon shows and events held in different theme parks around the world recently.

 Character appearances

 A variety of Nickelodeon costumed characters have been showcased at theme parks, parades, and other themed-entertainment experiences.
-Since the mid-2000's, a majority of the listed costumes have been designed and fabricated by Custom Characters Inc., a company that Nickelodeon Experience Design often collaborates with.
+Since the mid-2000s, a majority of the listed costumes have been designed and fabricated by Custom Characters Inc., a company that Nickelodeon Experience Design often collaborates with.